 The life-sized bronzes will be on exhibition at the Yonkers Riverfront Library until all five sculptures are completed and ready for permanent installation in 2019.

-The EARG Initiative’ Artists Talks are a bridge that link working artists to schools, teachers, and students.
-They promote youth development by advocating soft-learning, literacy, self-empowerment (scholarship and being taken seriously) and social responsibility (civility, and giving one’s gifts back to one’s community).
+The EARG Initiative’ Artists Talks are a bridge that links working artists to schools, teachers, and students.
+They promote youth development by advocating soft-learning, literacy, self-empowerment (scholarship and being taken seriously), and social responsibility (civility and giving one’s gifts back to one’s community).

-Lead artist Vinnie Bagwell welcomes students from Yonkers Public Schools and Sarah Lawrence College to her studio, an atmosphere that ignites creativity and stimulates open learning about cultural and media arts.
+Lead artist Vinnie Bagwell welcomes students from Yonkers Public Schools and Sarah Lawrence College to her studio.
+This atmosphere ignites creativity and stimulates open learning about cultural and media arts.
 She engages them in discussions about creating public art, community service, critical thinking, writing, and mentoring, among other topics.
-Supervised workshops with professionally-trained artists are conducted in-studio, in Workshops offer opportunities for skill-building and improving social and cultural capitol.
+Supervised workshops with professionally-trained artists are conducted in-studio in Workshops offer opportunities for skill-building and improving social and cultural capital.